oyvbr/elastic-ifi/tasks.md

 6. **How many men have crashed in a roundabout on a Monday between 08.00-08.59?**

-7. **Create a tag cloud showing the surface conditions**
+7. **Create a tag cloud showing the count of surface conditions**
 	* Save the visualization and add it to the dashboard

 8. **Find the sum of seriously injured grouped by speed limit**
-	* Compare this with number of accidents grouped by speed limit
+	* Compare this with count of accidents grouped by speed limit

 9. **Bonus: Find the accident of Petter Northug in discover**